ITensor/website/docs/book/itensor_contraction.md

 Tensor contraction is often the most expensive part of a tensor algorithm.
-Code for contracting tensors can also be quite fragile and error-prone.
+In tensor libraries where the interface depends on index order, tensor contraction code can also be quite fragile and error-prone.
-ITensor makes it possible to transcribe tensor contraction diagrams directly to high-level code.
+ITensor makes it possible to transcribe tensor contraction diagrams directly to robust high-level code, allowing you to focus on the connectivity of a tensor network rather than tensor implementation details.

-The resulting code is robust to changes in implementation details, such as the ordering of tensor indices.
+Pairs of ITensors are contracted by multiplying them using the `*` operator, which <i>contracts all matching indices</i>.

-Pairs of ITensors are contracted by "multiplying" them using the `*` operator, which sums over all matching indices.
+Some pairs of indices may match, yet you do not want them to be contracted.
+To prevent this from happening, change the prime level of such indices on one or both tensors as in the second example below.

 ### A Simple Example